johnsonb-ucar/beautiful-soup/docs/rst/models/bgrid_solo/fms_src/atmos_shared/vert_advection/vert_advection.rst

       Computes the vertical advective tendency for an arbitrary quantity.
 There is no initialization routine necessary.

 |
-|

 --------------

-PUBLIC ROUTINES
+Public routines
 ^^^^^^^^^^^^^^^

-a.

-   .. rubric:: vert_advection
+a. .. rubric:: Vert_advection
       :name: vert_advection

    ::